kleros/vea/contracts/docs/merkle.md

 # Motivation

 Merkle trees are a common tool for data storage.
-All messages sent through vea are inserted into an append only merkle tree.
+All messages sent through vea are inserted into an append-only merkle tree.

 An optimistic mechanism transfers the root of the tree, then messages can be relayed by proving inclusion in the merkle tree represented by the root (merkle proofs).
 These proofs are a logarithmic size of the number of messages in the tree.